It has become commonplace, in Morgans as well as in other breeds, to call any horse with flashy white markings

-HYLAND ACRES CHANTEL (Century Free Spirit X Excess Princess), 1990 chestnut sabino mare.
-Notice the white hair in the roots of her mane and in the tailhead?
-This is not flaxen.
-The addition of white hairs in the mane and tail is one of the sabino characteristics; it is actually "sabino roaning" that is located in the
+HYLAND ACRES CHANTEL (Century Free Spirit X Excess Princess), 1990 chestnut mare.
+The addition of white hairs in the mane and tail is one of the

-AWEE BLAZE OF GLORY (SP Captain Hook x Hicourt Cachet) 1998 chestnut sabino mare owned by
+AWEE BLAZE OF GLORY (SP Captain Hook x Hicourt Cachet) 1998 chestnut mare.
+Photo

-PKF CLASSIC SPATS (Shakers Sheridan X Downers Debutante) 1985 chestnut sabino stallion owned by Colleen McNichol,
+PKF CLASSIC SPATS (Shakers Sheridan X Downers Debutante) 1985 chestnut stallion owned by Colleen McNichol,

 Four Seasons Farm, Jordan, MN.
 Photo by Linda Quillen Wollaber.